ace-dent/pngslim/readme.txt

 - Simpler detection of 16bpp / unsupported images using pngout's exitcodes.
 - Added 'PngOptimizer' program which sets transparent (A=0) pixels to black and often improves compression.
-Although this is technically a lossy process removing color data, these regions will never be seen in the png image.
+Although this is technically a lossy process removing color data, these regions will never be seen in the PNG image.
 - It may no longer be necessary to include 'pngrewrite', but until this has been tested, I will leave the script as is.
 - More trials with some logic to determine best color and filter combination.
 As